jentaruno/cpsc436c-projects/overview.md

 - Scheme: Bearer
 - Header: Authorization
 - Format: Authorization: Bearer \<token\>
-- Server returns token on login/ register.
+- Server returns token on login/register.
 Client stores token and sends it for protected endpoints.
 Server validates the token on every such request, and either accepts or rejects with 401 Unauthorized.

 Example:
 ```